Sgt Major Roger L Warrick

 Visitation will be at Hatfield Funeral Home on February 17, 2020 from 4 to 7 pm.
 A service with full military honors will be held at the Chapel at Southern Arizona Veterans Memorial Cemetery on February 18, 2020 at 12 noon.
 A celebration of life will immediately follow at the First Church of the Nazarene, 1215 El Camino Real.
 Pastor Dave Shelton officiating.

-To send flowers to SGM Roger Lucian Paul Warrick's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of SGM Roger Lucian Paul Warrick, please visit our floral store.